trentlarson/endorser-ch/README.md

 - in uport-demo
   - change to user 11 Annabelle's Friend in src/utilities/claimsTest.js

+  - show attendance results
+    - on Best Attendance screen and see all DIDs are hidden

   - show search results for skills
     - search for "carpentry" and see all DIDs are hidden
     - run in endorser-ch: npm run set-3-visible